National Cancer Registrars Association: Standard Occupational Classification

 On July 21, 2014, The National Cancer Registrars Association submitted a proposal for a new occupation code for Medical Registrars.
 The reasoning behind this proposal is because the duties and tasks of actual registrars are more advanced than what the current code and description states.
 Currently, medical registrars are classified as SOC 29-2071 Medical Records and Health Information Technicians.
-If this code was to change the occupation's statistics would be improved and provide a clearer understanding of workforce needs so they do not get confused with other occupations like medical coders.
+If this code were to change, the occupation's statistics would be improved and provide a clearer understanding of workforce needs so the positions are not confused with other occupations like medical coders.
 The SOC is revised every ten years, and the revision is a multi-year process.

 History

 NCRA was established in 1974 as National Tumor Registrars Association.
-The first CTR exam was offered in 1983, and in 2003 NCRA took over the exam when it used to be administrated by the National Board for Certification of Registrars.
+The first CTR exam was offered in 1983, and in 2003 NCRA took over the exam; it was previously administrated by the National Board for Certification of Registrars.